wkumari/draft-vandergaast-edns-client-subnet/README.md

    about the origin network from which a query is coming when talking to other Nameservers.

-   The format of this option is described in Section 6, and is meant to be added in queries sent by Intermediate Nameservers in a way

-Contavalli, et al.        Expires April 5, 2016                 [Page 5]
+Contavalli, et al.        Expires April 8, 2016                 [Page 5]

 Internet-Draft        Client Subnet in DNS Queries          October 2015

-   transparent to Stub Resolvers and end users, as described in Section 7.1.
+   The format of this option is described in Section 6, and is meant to be added in queries sent by Intermediate Nameservers in a way transparent to Stub Resolvers and end users, as described in Section 7.1.
 ECS is only defined for the Internet (IN) DNS class.